vs3kulic/yogi/README.md

-# Fellowships
+# Fellowships Game

-A repository for learning Python with Django.
-This project simulates a simple game where users can select a character, equip artifacts, flip a coin, and then engage in a battle simulation.
+Fellowships Game is a Django-based project that simulates epic battles inspired by classic fantasy literature.
+Players select a character, choose powerful artifacts, and face off against a randomized opponent.
+In addition to traditional game mechanics, the project includes:

+- **Dynamic Quotes:**
+  Fetches lore and quotes from The One API to provide thematic insights and character flavor.

+- **AI-Generated Battle Summaries:**
+  After each battle, a summary is generated using the OpenAI ChatCompletion API (gpt-3.5-turbo), summarizing the battle in under 100 words.

 ## Tech Stack